matthewhand/open-hivemind/README.md

 1. Clone this repository.
 2. Run `npm install`.
-3. Set up the environment variables as per your Cloudflare and Discord settings.
+3. Create a `.env` file at the root of your project and populate it with necessary environment variables.
 4. Start the bot with `npm start`.

 ## Environment Variables

-- `DISCORD_TOKEN`: Your Discord bot token.
-- `GUILD_ID`: The ID of your Discord server.
-- `CLIENT_ID`: Your Discord client ID.
-- `ALLOWED_USERS`: Comma-separated list of user IDs allowed to execute code.
-- `TRIGGER_WORD`: Custom word to trigger interactions (defaults to 'pybot').
-- `LLM_API_KEY`: Your LLM API Key for authorized access to the LLM server.
-- `LLM_URL`: The URL of your Cloudflare worker for LLM interactions.
-- `LLM_SYSTEM`: The default system for LLM queries (e.g., 'mistral-7b-instruct').
-- `PORT`: Port for the bot's web server (default is 3000).
+[Refer to `.env.sample` for explanations and sample values.]

 ## Usage

-### AI Interaction
+### LLM AI Interaction

-To engage with the LLM, simply mention the trigger word along with your query or instruction:
+To engage with the LLM, mention the trigger word along with your query or instruction:

 ````
 pybot